PRL-PRG/evalr-experiment/README.md

 ```

 The hostname (`00028ce1c497`) will likely be different and the current working
-directory (`/home/krikava/evalr-experiment`) depends on where did you cloned
+directory (`/home/krikava/evalr-experiment`) depends on where you cloned
 the repository.

 There are two things to double check: the user/group ID mapping and whether the